AriFordsham/GHCWiki/building/shake.md

 ## How to contribute

-Please email to `andrey dot mokhov at ncl dot ac dot uk` who coordinates the efforts if you'd like to contribute or have any comments/suggestions.
+Please email to `andrey.mokhov@ncl.ac.uk` who coordinates the efforts if you'd like to contribute or have any comments/suggestions.